 Doing this has a positive psychological impact and reinforces the behaviour, Hannah explains.

 He also recommends starting a "small" emergency fund.

 "I say small because if a person for the first time restructured their debt, cut their expenses, really addresses their debt situation and their annual expenditures, that's a lot," Hannah says.
 "I wouldn't get started on your emergency savings until you've got all of these others pieces in place.
 It's one step at a time.
 If a person has been in debt for five or six years, these are some big changes they are making.

 "The point is you are working towards that," Hannah says, adding, "It's not a sprint, it's a marathon."

-As for Mitchell, he is just one of the society's clients who is coming to the end of his marathon.
-For more information, visit www.nomoredebts.org.
+Mitchell is one of the society's clients who is coming to the end of his marathon.

 He hopes to retire at age 70 - with the help he found at the Credit Counselling Society, it seems he will be able to do that.